just-buildsystem/justbuild/doc/concepts/symlinks.md

 (like `libfoo.so.3` as a symlink pointing to `libfoo.so.3.1.4`) or detours through `/etc/alternatives`.

-Implemented stop-gap: "shopping list" for bootstrapping
+Bootstrapping "shopping list" option
 ---------------------------------------------------------

-As a stop-gap measure to support building the tool itself against pre-installed dependencies with the respective directories containing symbolic links, or tools (like `protoc`) being symbolic links (e.g., to the specific version), repositories can specify, in the `"copy"`
+In order to more easily support building the tool itself against pre-installed dependencies with the respective directories containing symbolic links, or tools (like `protoc`) being symbolic links (e.g., to the specific version), repositories can specify, in the `"copy"`